Basketballer-Pro/Basketballer-Pro/README.md

 yarn lint:fix
 ```

-Also added [Husky](https://github.com/typicode/husky) githooks preventing `git commit` errors and must be fixed per commit.
-Warnings will be fine.
+Also added [Husky](https://github.com/typicode/husky) githooks preventing `git commit` errors and must be fixed prior to commit.
+Warnings will be ignored.

 ### Testing: